For adults with melanoma after it and the affected lymph nodes have been removed by surgery to help prevent it from coming back

 - are pregnant or plan to become pregnant.
 OPDIVO can harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 It is not known if OPDIVO passes into your breast milk.
-Do not breastfeed during treatment with OPDIVO and for 5 months after the last dose of OPDIVO.
+Do not breastfeed during treatment and for 5 months after your last dose of OPDIVO.

 Females who are able to become pregnant: